 Tamoxifen & Raloxifene

-To grow, breast cancer requires the natural hormone estrogen.
-Estrogen is the principle female sex hormone, but it is also found in lower doses in men, one of the reasons why men can get breast cancer, too.
+To grow, breast cancer requires the natural A chemical substance produced in the body that controls and regulates the activity of certain cells or organs. estrogen.
+A female sex hormone that is primarily produced by the ovaries.
+Its primary function is to regulate the menstrual cycle and assist in the production of secondary sex characteristics such as breasts.
+It may even play a role in the production of cancer cells in the breast tissue. is the principle female sex hormone, but it is also found in lower doses in men, one of the reasons why men can get breast cancer, too.
 Both tamoxifen and raloxifene work as an anti-estrogen pill binding with the estrogen receptors in breast cancer cells instead of natural estrogen in the body.
 By reducing estrogen available to cancer cells, growth is inhibited.
 Because of this, tamoxifen and raloxifene are part of the class of medications called selective estrogen receptor modulators (SERMs).

 Because of the way SERMs work, binding to estrogen receptors, they are effective against the 80% of breast cancers that are estrogen-responsive, called ER-positive breast cancer.
 ER-negative cancers like triple negative breast cancer are not typically treated with tamoxifen or raloxifene.

 While similar, the two medications diverge slightly in both their history and usage.
-Up until the late 90s, tamoxifen had been primarily prescribed to treat early stage breast cancer and to prevent recurrence of cancer after surgeries.
+Up until the late 90s, tamoxifen had been primarily prescribed to treat early stage breast cancer and to prevent The reappearance of the disease after it has been treated.
+In breast cancer, recurrence following primary breast cancer can be local (in the same place), regional (in surrounding tissue) or metastatic (in some other part of the body). of cancer after surgeries.
 In 1992, the Breast Cancer Prevention Trial studied the drug’s role as a breast cancer preventative and found a substantial risk reduction.
 The accompanying study, published in the Journal of the National Cancer Institute in 1998 reported:

 “The decreased risk occurred in women aged 49 years or younger (44%), 50–59 years (51%), and 60 years or older (55%); risk was also reduced in women with a history of lobular carcinoma in situ (56%) or atypical hyperplasia (86%) and in those with any category of predicted 5-year risk.
 Tamoxifen reduced the risk of noninvasive breast cancer by 50%.”